LibreCAD

 LibreCAD is a computer-aided design (CAD) application for 2D design.
-It is free and open-source, and available for Linux, macOS, and Windows operating systems.
+It is free and open-source, and available for Unix/Linux, macOS, and Microsoft Windows operating systems.

 Most of the interface and handle concepts are analogous to AutoCAD, making it easier to use for users with experience in this type of commercial CAD application.

 History

-Around 2010, the QCAD Community Edition v2.0.5.0 was forked to start the development of what is now known as LibreCAD.
+Around 2010, the QCAD Community Edition 2.0.5 was forked to start the development of what is now known as LibreCAD.
 Originally, the GUI was based on Qt3 libraries.

+CADuntu

+CADuntu — was the initial QCAD CE fork project name.
+It was used for a short time and, after discussion with users, has been replaced by LibreCAD, as to not be associated with Ubuntu and Canonical Ltd.

+LibreCAD 1

-LibreCAD relies on a GUI based on Qt5 libraries, so it can run on several platforms in the same way.
+The main feature of LibreCAD 1 was porting of its graphical user interface (GUI) code to Qt4, so it can run identically on several platforms.

-The GNU LibreDWG library is released under GPLv3, so it cannot be used by GPLv2-licensed LibreCAD (and FreeCAD) because their licenses are incompatible.
-A request also went to the FSF to relicense GNU LibreDWG as GPLv2, which was rejected.
-The problem was eventually resolved by writing a new GPLv2-licensed library called libdxfrw, with more complete DWG support.
+LibreCAD 2

+LibreCAD 2 implements Qt5 and Qt6 library support.

+As of 2024, LibreCAD development split into two branches: